akhy/ansible-inventory-doctl-tags/README.md

 For example, if your droplet has tags `db` and `postgres`, it'll be placed into two groups named `db` and `postgres`.
 That's it.

+## Specify an API token

+If you don't want to use the token specified with `doctl auth login`, set the `DOCTL_INVENTORY_API_TOKEN` environment variable.

 ## Blacklist or whitelist droplets by tag